Looking for the top Dodge Charger model year? Our guide cuts through the noise, highlighting the stars and warning you off the duds.

 Even the mightiest have their off days, and the 7th generation Charger is no exception.
 These years?
 They’re the ones that had Dodge engineers burning the midnight oil.

-May 7, 2012 saw a colossal recall that had Charger owners breaking out in a cold sweat.
+May 7, 2012 saw a massive recall that had Charger owners breaking out in a cold sweat.
 The culprit?
 An overheated fuse that could knock out your anti-lock brakes and stability control.
-With over 127,350 vehicles affected, this wasn’t just a hiccup – it was a full-blown catastrophe.
+With over 127,350 vehicles affected, this wasn’t just a hiccup – it was a full-blown disaster.

-And let’s not forget about the airbags that had a mind of their own, potentially deploying when you least expect it.
-The older the car got, the higher the risk.
+And let’s not forget about the airbags that had a mind of their own, potentially deploying when you least anticipate it.
+The older the car got, the greater the risk.
 Talk about aging ungracefully.

 The 2013 and 2014 models?
-They had a bone to pick with alternators, leading to engines that would stall quicker than a terrible comedian.
+They had a bone to pick with alternators, leading to engines that would stall faster than a dreadful comedian.

 Curious about the gory details?

 Check out the NHTSA recalls and complaints for the 2011, 2012, 2013, and 2014 Dodge Charger.
-It’s not easy reading, but knowledge is strength, especially when you’re dealing with this much horsepower.
+It’s not simple reading, but knowledge is power, especially when you’re dealing with this much horsepower.

 Dodge Charger Average Resale Values

-Want to know how well these beasts hold their value?
-Take a gander at this graph:
+Want to know how well these creatures maintain their value?
+Take a look at this graph:

 Conclusion